eshia/seaplanetest/README.md

 # seaplanetest
-My submission for the technical assessment for
+My submission for the technical assessment for Seaplane.